speedfuns/necropolis/mechanics.md

 - Save and quit while opening a door will mark the door as open when you reload
 - Save and quitting right before being teleported back to safe ground during a fall will put you above safe ground if located below
 - Save and quitting during falls can potentially create infinite falling.
+- The game remains active during the red text at the start of loading and allows you to fall without it forcing a reset, as long as you're falling during the reload.